Best things to do in Namibia – My 5 favourite things

 There are many tourist attractions, vacation spots, and adventures to be had in Namibia and it’s very easy to tailor make it to your own capabilities and how much adrenalin you want to experience.
 Travelling in Namibia is an adventure in itself and there many activities that you can do along the way.
 Because of the different environments within this vast country, there are the associated activities.

 There are quite a few opportunities for hiking from a small bimble near your lodge to a full blown 5-day trek through the Fish River Canyon, and everything in between.
-Other land-based activities which include quad biking, sand boarding, dune bugging, 4×4 driving, horse riding and mountain biking, whilst in the air you can participate in skydiving, scenic flights and ballooning.
+Other land-based activities which include quad biking, sand boarding, dune bugging, 4×4 driving, horse riding and mountain biking.
+Whilst in the air you can participate in skydiving, scenic flights and ballooning.
 Of course, there are the water based activities such as catamaran trips, sea kayaking among seals, boat cruises as the sun gets swallowed up by the river, there is so much choice it is difficult to decide on what to do.

 If I had to pick five specific favourite things about Namibia it would be 1) on a solo self-drive having 2) kayaked with seals in Walvis Bay, and I was driving up the 3) Skeleton Coast on my way to Damaraland to 4) track the desert adapted black rhinos before spending a few days 5) on safari in Etosha.
-Maybe I would throw in the hike through the Fish River Canyon, ‘the hottest walk on earth’, but I had given people permission to shoot me if I even considered doing it again, so maybe not.
+Maybe I would throw in the hike through the Fish River Canyon, ‘the hottest walk on earth’.
+But I had given people permission to shoot me if I even considered doing it again, so maybe not.
 I will just keep that one a secret.